Derrick Chase, founder of the organization, talked about plans aimed at changing the narrative of Baltimore from dysfunctional to functional.

-Baltimore: Since Freddie Gray’s death and the Baltimore uprising, many Baltimoreans have come together for a better Baltimore.
+Baltimore (MD) by Digital Staff: Since Freddie Gray’s death and the Baltimore uprising, many Baltimoreans have come together for a better Baltimore.
 Many nonprofits benefiting communities in Baltimore have been formed since Baltimore’s unrest.

 One of the groups is the Coalition for Transformation and Betterment of Baltimore.
 The group is also known as “Stand Up Baltimore”, and on Monday, they held a rally at the war memorial in downtown Baltimore, where almost a year ago, Mayor Stephanie Rawlings Blake announced the charges against six Baltimore city Police Officers in the wake of Freddie Gray’s death.

 As the rally got under way, the group was introduced and a prayer began with more than 12 nonprofit organizations that came together to speak.
 Each group spoke for 7 minutes.
 The rally was held one day before the primary election, aimed not to promote candidates, but to get people to go out to vote.